Feedback Insertion-Deletion Codes: Analysis of the feedback substitution code

 In prior of the technical proofs of the propositions, we provide in Example~\ref{examp:trajectory} an illustration for an example transmission, where we track the length of the true segment $T(i)$ and its position.

 \begin{example} We illustrate in Figure~\ref{fig:trajectory} an example transmission of a random message $m$ out of $M=2^{14}$ for $n'=27$ total transmission.
 We use that $\tau = 0.15$, $\alpha = 2\tau$ and $\beta = 2- \alpha$.
 Recall that $t(i) = 1-l(i)-r(i)$.
 We have three bit-flip errors at the time steps $i\in\{16,21,22\}$.
-Since at the first transmission all segments are the same, thus $t(0)$ lies close to the border function.
-For more and more bit transmissions, we see that the trajectory of $t(i)$ is getting closer to the origin, meaning that its length is increasing.
+Since at the first transmission all segments are the same, thus the position of the true segment $T(0)$ described by the pair $(l(0),r(0))$ lies close to the line $l(i)+r(i)=1$.
+For more and more bit transmissions, we see that the trajectory of $T(i)$ is getting closer to the origin, meaning that its length is increasing.
 We have that $T(i)$ is central at time step $i=15$ after multiple crosses before.
 Since at time step $i=16$ an error occurred, the trajectory leaves the central region.
 Furthermore, at the same time step, the trajectory crosscuts the level set $u_1^\prime$ and does not cross it again in later time steps (c.f.
 Proposition~\ref{prop::u1increasing}).
 The same behavior we observe if the level set $u_1^{\prime \prime}$ is crosscut although we have errors at time steps $i=21,22$, which makes $T(i)$ not central anymore (c.f.
 Proposition~\ref{prop::u1increasing}).
 For the remaining correct transmissions, we see that $t(i)$ is always increasing until we reach the last $n'$ transmission. \end{example}